SHIV-9845/CODTECH-PYTHON-TASK-1/README.md

 ABOUT ME

-Hi, I'm  Shiv Shankar Rai , a motivated and tech-enthusiastic BTECH student, currently in my 2nd year at Guru Kashi University.
+Hi, I'm  Shiv Shankar Rai , a motivated and tech-enthusiastic B.TECH student, currently in my 3nd year at Guru Kashi University.
 I have a passion for web development and creating user-focused digital experiences.
 This project is part of my internship task at CodeTech, where I demonstrated my skills in building a Weather Forecast Visualization.

 ## PROJECT OVERVIEW
 This project fetches 5-day weather forecast data from the *OpenWeatherMap API* and visualizes *temperature* and *humidity* using Python libraries like matplotlib and seaborn.